NanaBanana98/Power-Automate-Personal-API-Docs/TestSaveEmailAsPDF.md

 - path: in format '/location'
 - JSON Object is blank space

-Then return the columns of that table with status code 0
+Then Returns empty string with status code -1

 **Covers Equivalence Classes:** 2